NOAA Ocean Explorer and Life in the Mariana Trench

 Jellyfish: Phylum Cnidaria

-Like starfish, jellyfish are creatures that don't deserve the word fish in their name but are nevertheless very interesting animals.
+Like starfish, jellyfish are creatures that don't deserve the word fish in their name.
 Some researchers and organizations use the word "jellies" to refer to the animals, but the word jellyfish is still very popular.

 The stinging cells of a jellyfish are known as cnidocytes.
 (The initial c in the words Cnidaria and cnidocytes is silent.)
 A cnidocyte contains a capsule called a nematocyst.
 The capsule contains a harpoon-like structure that shoots venom into the prey.
 In some species of jellyfish, the "harpoon" can penetrate human skin and the venom is strong enough to hurt a person.